AbenezerD1/Program-4/design.md

   * Has static method createTransaction() that creates Transaction objects
 * Transaction
   * Abstract base class that has a pure virtual doTransaction() method
-  * doTransaction() takes in a MovieTable reference and a CustomerTable reference
+  * doTransaction() takes in references to the Movie BSTs and a CustomerTable reference
 * Borrow
   * Contains a customerID and reference to movie transaction vector of the customer
   * doTransaction()